-Your Subaru can be driven on ordinary

-roads or off-road.
-But please keep in mind that an AWD SUBARU is a passenger vehicle and is neither a conventional off-road vehicle nor an all-terrain vehicle.
-If you do take your Subaru off-road, certain common sense precautions such as the following should be taken:
+Because of the AWD feature and higher ground clearance, your SUBARU can be driven on ordinary roads or off-road.
+But please keep in mind that an AWD SUBARU is a passenger car and is neither a conventional off-road vehicle nor an all-terrain vehicle.
+If you do take your SUBARU off-road, certain common sense precautions such as the following should be taken: